Invisalign Care of Trays in Case

 The good news is that removing your Invisalign trays does become quick and easy.
 Try not to remove the aligners from all your teeth at once.
 Instead, try to start on the back teeth at one side and move your way around your mouth, easing them off one section at a time.

-9. Lost or broken aligners: there is a $75 fee to replace lost or broken aligners.
+There is a $75 fee to replace lost or broken aligners.
 Please call the office immediately to inform us if you need a new set.

 To prevent loss, use the hard cases we provided for temporary storage.

-10. If your aligners stop fitting due to poor compliance, you may be charged a fee if a new set of impressions are required.
+If your aligners stop fitting due to poor compliance, you may be charged a fee if a new set of impressions are required.

-11. Always keep the most recently used aligners.
+Always keep the most recently used aligners.
 If your current aligner is lost or broken, we may recommend that you temporarily go back one stage while a replacement is being made.

 What if I lose or break an attachment?

 If an attachment is lost or broken, please let us know and we can decide the best course of action.
-Most the time a single lost button is not a big concern and you can continue to wear your trays.

 DID YOU LIKE THIS ARTICLE?